zlite/rplidar/README.md

 # rplidar
-Python code for RP Lidar on Raspberry Pi
+Python code for an autonomous rover running a RP Lidar on Raspberry Pi with an Arduino controlling the car via PyCmdMessenger